Configuring Your Values to Deploy Dremio to Kubernetes

 Transport Level Security

-Optionally enable the desired level of TLS by setting enabled: true for client, Arrow Fight, or web TLS.
+Optionally enable the desired level of Transport Level Security (TLS) by setting enabled: true for client, Arrow Flight, or web TLS.
 To provide the TLS secret, see Creating a TLS Secret.

 client: